"Writing with At-Risk Youth:

 But we are particularly pleased to announce that Richard Gold's book WRITING WITH AT-RISK YOUTH: THE PONGO TEEN WRITING MENTHOD is now available from Rowman & Littlefield Education.
 Our acronym for the book is WAY.

 This book is designed to give you the most complete support for this important work.
 It explains how trauma affects youth, how you can guide the process in the most therapeutic way, how poetry enables healing, how to start a writing project, how to keep everyone safe, and how to use Pongo's specific techniques for facilitating therapeutic writing by distressed youth, both working one-on-one and in groups.

 You can read the PREFACE, TABLE OF CONTENTS, and PRAISE for WAY here.
 Some words of praise are also included below.

-Here is a link to PRE-ORDER.
+Here is a link to ORDER.

 "Writing with At-Risk Youth: The Pongo Teen Writing Method provides a roadmap for therapists, counselors, and teachers to help troubled adolescents transform their lives through poetry.
 Both wise and pragmatic, Pongo reminds us that healing is art; that listening, validation, and respect are core elements of therapeutic relationships; and that human connections underlie our most basic needs and our most rewarding experiences."